 - I lacked emotional companionship.
 My marriage was declining and I had no close friends.

 - I was avoiding human contact.
 I went to work around 2 am and did my essential preparations for Bible study, pastoral care, and sermons before anyone arrived at my office.
-I would leave before anyone arrived and only come back for obligatory evening meetings.

 - I was pouring out spiritual advice without devoting time to be filled by the Holy Spirit.